Make Your Goals Smart with the SMART Method

 The key is to focus on each of the SMART goals acronym and make sure that your goals align with them.

-Follow the SMART steps
+Following the SMART Steps

 That means that you write a specific goal for each of the SMART elements.
 Here's an example of SMART goals related to learning a new language: